We Settle Tax Debts for Taxpayers

 Result: We convinced the same IRS revenue officer to accept less than $30,000 in a new offer in compromise.

-Ellsworth Law Group is America’s #1 expert in tax negotiation and audit defense, and is dedicated to providing affordable solutions to businesses and individuals who find themselves targeted by the IRS.
+Gordon Law Group is expert in tax negotiation and audit defense, and is dedicated to providing affordable solutions to businesses and individuals who find themselves targeted by the IRS.
 For more information or to receive a FREE tax relief consultation,

 These results are samples and should never be interpreted to mean you will get a similar result.
 There are many other cases too.
 All cases have different factual bases and different authorities investigating so no two cases are ever alike and no two results are ever alike.
 However, this remains the same: if you entrust your case and your livelihood to us we will use every possible aspect of the law to defend you and defend your assets and we will outwork the IRS or other agency that is pursuing you by dedication and tenacity.
 We never quit fighting!